-New bids in to revive KL-Singapore high-speed rail, but govt funding remains missing link
+New Malaysian bids to revive KL-Singapore high-speed rail, but govt funding remains missing link

 In a stock exchange filing on Jan 26, Berjaya Land announced that its 70 per cent-owned subsidiary Berjaya Rail (B-Rail) had formed a consortium with IJM Construction, Malaysian Resources Corp and Malaysia’s national railway firm Keretapi Tanah Melayu to submit a bid for the HSR.

-Sources in the industry told the Straits Times that the B-Rail-led consortium has requested in its proposal for the government to compensate it if the number of passengers falls below a minimum number.
+Sources in the industry told The Straits Times that the B-Rail-led consortium has requested in its proposal that the government compensate it if the number of passengers falls below a minimum number.

 “B-Rail believes it is impossible to build this rail without a government guarantee, given its large financial commitment.
 They have asked for a government guarantee, which then defeats the government’s purpose of using private funding to build the HSR,” said the source.